 After a few formal introductions, the groom will present his gifts to the bride’s family before receiving permission to see his bride-to-be.
 The bride will be escorted, often by her mother, where she will meet her groom who will be ready to greet her with a bouquet in hand.
 The two will then make their way to the Vietnamese alter to begin the Tea and Candle Ceremony.

 Vietnamese Wedding Tea & Candle Ceremony

 The Tea Ceremony combines the celebration of marriage with honoring the family’s ancestors and relatives.
 This makes it one of the most compelling and emotional parts of a Vietnamese wedding.
 It is considered the proper meeting of both families, and it is also when the bride and groom take their vows and exchange their rings.
-Once the exchange has occurred, both bride and groom will serve Green Tea or Chrysanthemum Tea as a sign of respect, starting with the eldest family members.
+Once the exchange has occurred, both the bride and groom will serve Green Tea or Chrysanthemum Tea as a sign of respect, starting with the eldest family members.
 Thereafter, family members will gift the bride and groom with money, family jewelry, and advice for a long-lasting marriage.
 The ceremony concludes with the lighting of a big dragon and phoenix candle, symbolizing the fusion of two families.